LinqLover/sonyx/docs/study/study-design.md

 ### 1. Study introduction [10 min]

 1. *The goals of this study are … (see [above](#research-questions)).
 We would like to ask you to perform some tasks in Squeak – with our prototype as well as with different tools for comparison –, monitor you while working with them, and ask you some questions in-between and afterwards.
 Please note that perhaps not all tasks are solvable.
 This will take about <var>3</var> hours.
 As a compensation, you will receive <var>30 €</var>.*

 2. Test against inclusion criteria

 3. Informed consent: *Would you like to participate in this study?*

-4. Initial question (questionnaire): *From your first impression, how promising would you deem the idea of using sounds in programming?* (<abbr title="4-point Likert scale">4PL</abbr>: very hopeless, rather hopeless, rather promising, very promising)
+4. Assign unique ID to participant, send it link to questionnaire, and ask the participant to enter the ID and answer the initial question:

-   - *TODO: create google forms*
+   *From your first impression, how promising would you deem the idea of using sounds in programming?* (<abbr title="4-point Likert scale">4PL</abbr>: very hopeless, rather hopeless, rather promising, very promising)

 ### 2. Prototype introductions and task processing [3x]